Teachinghearts |

 Or separate beings who share their mental thoughts.
 They have mental, spiritual, psychological and social oneness.

-- None of the Above.
-We have no experience in the current reality that could attempt to describe God.
-He is too complex.
+- None Of The Above.
+We have no experience or ability in the current reality that could attempt to describe God.

 So what is important is how we respond to God, not how we think He is constructed.

-Characteristics of God
+Characteristics Of God

 Lacking a physical description and understanding of the nature of God, we are left with describing God through what He does.